ms/buildtogether.tech/src/important/index.md

 ## Meetings

-The previous section explained how to be productive individually---what about being productive in a team?
+The previous section explained how to be productive individually—what about being productive in a team?
 The most important thing is running [% i "meetings" %]meetings[% /i %] efficiently.
 The rules doing so are simple but rarely followed: